William Guarnere: Military service

 While recovering from injuries, Guarnere did not want to be assigned to another unit, so he put black shoe polish all over his cast, put his pants leg over the cast, and walked out of the hospital in severe pain.
 He was caught by an officer, court-martialed, demoted to private, and returned to the hospital.
 He told them he would just go AWOL again to rejoin Easy Company.
 The hospital kept him a week longer and then transferred him back to his unit.
-Guarnere arrived at Mourmelon-le-Grand, just outside Reims, where the 101st was on R&R (rest and recuperation), about December 10, 1944, just before the company was sent to the Battle of the Bulge in Belgium, on December 16.
+Guarnere arrived at Mourmelon-le-Grand, just outside Reims, where the 101st was on R&R, about December 10, 1944, just before the company was sent to the Battle of the Bulge in Belgium, on December 16.
 Because the paperwork did not arrive from England about his court-martial and demotion, he was reinstated in his same position.

 While holding the line, just up the hill southwest of Foy, a massive artillery barrage hit Easy Company in their position.
 Guarnere lost his right leg in the incoming barrage, while trying to drag his friend Joe Toye (who had also lost his right leg) to safety.
 This injury ended Guarnere's participation in the war.

-Guarnere received the Silver Star for combat during the Brecourt Manor Assault on D-Day, and was later decorated with three Bronze Star Medals and two Purple Hearts, making him one of only two Easy Company members (the other being Lynn Compton) to be awarded the Silver Star during the war while a member of Easy Company.
+Guarnere received the Silver Star for combat during the Brécourt Manor Assault on D-Day, and was later decorated with three Bronze Star Medals and two Purple Hearts, making him one of only two Easy Company members (the other being Lynn Compton) to be awarded the Silver Star during the war while a member of Easy Company.

 In his autobiography, Beyond Band of Brothers: Memoirs of Major Richard Winters, Richard Winters referred to Guarnere as a "natural killer."